-These may be serious side effects and you may need medical attention:
+These may be serious side effects.
+You may need medical attention.
+Most of these side effects are rare.

-- skin rashes (including a rash which looks like measles) or hives which may be itchy - signs of frequent infections such as fever, chills, sore throat or mouth ulcers or other changes in your blood which you may notice as feeling tired, weak, thirsty, or easily bruised - unusual muscle stiffness - swelling or pain in the joints, with or without fever, and sometimes with a rash - vomiting - watery and severe diarrhoea, which may be bloody or contain mucous - pain in the stomach or elsewhere in your body - weakness - confusion, hallucinations

-• yellowing of the skin or eyes, and/or pale stools, dark urine (jaundice).
+- skin rashes (including a rash which looks like measles) or hives which may be itchy - signs of frequent infections such as fever, chills, sore throat or mouth ulcers - unusual muscle stiffness - swelling or pain in the joints, with or without fever, and sometimes with a rash - vomiting - watery and severe diarrhoea, which may be bloody or contain mucous - pain in the stomach or elsewhere in your body - weakness - confusion, hallucinations - yellowing of the skin or eyes, and/or pale stools, dark urine (jaundice) - cloudy urine.